nirtamir2/talks/2025-06-26/src/slides.md

 Otherwise, we succeed.

 [click]
-And here’s the cool part:
+And here’s where Effect really shines —
-the type system tells us the full set of possible errors — `HttpError | ValidationError`.
+the type system *knows* about both possible failures.
+You can see it right there:
+`Effect<string, HttpError | ValidationError, never>`.

-That’s our error *universe* for this program.
+That’s our little error universe for this program.
+Every possible failure is tracked — automatically.
 -->

 ---